Additive Manufacturing-Assisted Electroforming For Fabricating Complex Metallic Structures - Eureka

 - The ability to efficiently, precisely, and scalably manufacture metal parts through the electrolytic reduction of metal ions on a mandrel. this process, known as electroforming, offers several advantages such as efficiency, precision, and low-cost requirements. however, the limited material options in electroforming may restrict the broader application of this technology for advanced structural components. the background technology highlights the need for improved methods of manufacturing high-performance electroformed components, particularly for advanced structural components in industries such as healthcare, electronics, and aerospace.

-Future Directions in Additive Manufacturing and Electroforming
+Environmental Impact of Additive Manufacturing and Electroforming